maziac/DeZog/design/reversedebugging.md

 The Emulator/ZesaruxEmulator class has to provide methods for step back and running reverse.

-When the ZesaruxEmulator class receives a stepBack for the first time it will increment a stepBackCounter.
-If this stepBackCounter is not 0 this means the system is in reverse debugging mode.
+When the ZesaruxEmulator class receives a stepBack for the first time it will open the transaction log. and the system is in reverse debugging mode.
 It now reads the last line of the cpu-transaction-log file and retrieve
 - the address
 - the registers